 Despite rising trends of other countertop materials like quartz and marble, granite remains immensely popular in the US and Canada, and it’s not difficult to understand why.
-Granite countertops are versatile, extremely durable and resistant to high heat, scratches and stains.
+Granite countertops are versatile, extremely durable, and resistant to high heat, scratches, and stains.
 However, while granite can take a beating more than other materials, there are a few things that can affect its longevity.
-Here are the top seven things you should avoid doing on your granite countertops if you want them to keep them in good condition.
+Here are the top seven things you should avoid doing on your granite countertops if you want them to keep in good condition.

 If your granite countertop is well-sealed, it should keep bacteria from working into its microscopic crevices, but do you really want to risk it?
 Besides, the bacteria left behind can contaminate other food items and become hazardous to your health.
 Many people feel the need to use harsh cleaners and disinfectants after prepping raw meat on the countertop.
 However, these harsh chemicals are often not appropriate for granite and can instead dull and damage the sealant over time.

 Everyday household acidic items can damage the seal on your granite and affect its stain-resistant ability, such as:

 Accidents happen, and spills are inevitable.
 However, you should always clean them up promptly as spills that sit for too long can etch away the sealant.
 We recommend cleaning spills with hot soapy water or a mild cleanser.

 If you’re using your granite countertop as a cutting board, it’s your knives that you should be worrying about.
 Granite is tough and can handle knives.
 However, the stone will dull and even chip the blades over time.